 Intersection of two sets — overlapping region filled

-The intersection of two sets contains only elements that appear in both sets — the shared overlap in a Venn diagram.
+The intersection of sets contains only elements that appear in both sets — the shared overlap in a Venn diagram.
+In set notation: A ∩ B.

 For example, suppose you are a teacher determining which students play multiple sports.
 The tennis team roster contains: